OkayAbedin/diu-cgpa/README.md

 ## 💻 How It Works

 This tool communicates with DIU's academic database through a secure API and processes the raw data to provide you with a clean, understandable representation of your academic performance.
-All calculations follow [DIU's official grading policy](https://daffodilvarsity.edu.bd/article/rules-and-regulation).
+All calculations follow [DIU's official grading policy](https://daffodilvarsity.edu.bd/article/rules-and-regulation), with grades ranging from A+ (4.00) to F (0.00).

+### CGPA Calculation Process

+The application implements a weighted average calculation for CGPA:
+- Each course's grade point (0.00 to 4.00) is multiplied by its credit hours
+- These weighted values are summed up across all courses
+- The total is divided by the total credit hours to get the CGPA
+- Results are formatted to two decimal places

 ## 🔒 Privacy & Security